-Recent studies have established that not only has the Methamphetamine abuse increased recently in pregnant women, but the babies born to meth users have a very high chance of health complications.
-Mothers who were using methamphetamine can suffer from high blood pressure that has serious and life-threatening implications on the fetus.
-The drug abuse has also been found to lead to premature births in as much as 50% of the cases.
+Recent studies have established that not only has Methamphetamine abuse increased recently in pregnant women, but the babies born to meth users have a very high chance of health complications.
+Mothers using methamphetamine can suffer from high blood pressure that has severe and life-threatening implications for the fetus.
+Drug abuse has also been found to lead to premature births in as much as 50% of the cases.
 In addition, the percentage of mothers having to go for a cesarean birth is also high in the case of mothers using methamphetamine.
-The health test of babies born to mothers using methamphetamine has been found to be way lower than those born to non-users.
+The health test of babies born to mothers using methamphetamine is way lower than those born to non-users.

 Studies have further established that neonatal mortality is also higher in the case of mothers who use methamphetamine.
-Pregnant females who are patients of the Methamphetamine Dependency show a significant difference from pregnant females who are non-users.
-It has been found that the majority of mothers maintain a lesser percentage of prenatal appointments.
+Pregnant females who are patients of Methamphetamine Dependency show a significant difference from pregnant females who are non-users.
+It has been found that most mothers maintain a lesser percentage of prenatal appointments.
 Women who are methamphetamine abusers have a higher chance of experiencing domestic violence as compared to those not using the drug.

 Methamphetamine Dependency has another implication for pregnant females.
-There is a very less percentage of married mothers in the case of methamphetamine abusers.
-Most of the mothers who use methamphetamine have been found to be older and unemployed, and they abuse other substances.
-And, other adverse effects of Methamphetamine abuse in Canada is that a large number of mothers using this drug are prone to lose custody of their babies, placing them in foster care or other adoption services.
+There is a significantly lower percentage of married mothers in the case of methamphetamine abusers.
+Most of the mothers who use methamphetamine are older and unemployed, and they abuse other substances.
+And another adverse effect of Methamphetamine abuse in Canada is that many mothers using this drug are prone to losing custody of their babies, placing them in foster care or other adoption services.

-Using these signs and indications, doctors can find out the cases of Methamphetamine Dependency in pregnant women in time, so that they can apply strategies for intervention before pregnancy.
-Since the effects of methamphetamine abuse can be highly damaging on babies, it is necessary to take a timely medical intervention to avoid the effects.
+Using these signs and indications, doctors can find out the cases of Methamphetamine Dependency in pregnant women in time so that they can apply strategies for intervention before pregnancy.
+Since the effects of methamphetamine abuse can be highly damaging to babies, it is necessary to take a timely medical intervention to avoid the effects.